simplyphpdotcom/cl-cheshire-cat/README.md

  2. daemon bookeeping (debugging, dropping privileges, swank loading)
  4. loading the redirection rules

-The privileges are dropped after Chessire started listening.
+The privileges are dropped after Cheshire started listening.
 This is a limitation from usocket and hunchentoot.
 This means:

  * you should not have any problem listening directly on the 80 port (or any